creativeArtie/Writer-Studio/README.md

 |Footnote   | `!^id:text`| `{^id}`      |
 |Endnote    | `!*id:text`| `{*id}`      |

+Footnote will count by numbers, while endnot count by letters.

 ### Hyperlinks

 Hyperlinks can be link to a section or a webpage.
 If the referred link points to